 Even today, a century and a half after its emergence, impressionism still fascinates people worldwide.
 Especially the paintings, with their loose, sketchy brushwork, bright palette and depictions of everyday scenes, are familiar to us all.
 The diversity of impressionism in sculpture, on the other hand, is a subject that has received far less scholarly attention to date and is unknown to the broad public.
-The show revolves primarily around five artists – Edgar Degas (1834–1917), Auguste Rodin (1840–1917), Medardo Rosso (1858–1928), Paolo Troubetzkoy (1866–1938) and Rembrandt Bugatti (1884–1916) – whose oeuvres represent the various manifestations of impressionist sculpture.
+The show revolved primarily around five artists—Edgar Degas (1834–1917), Auguste Rodin (1840–1917), Medardo Rosso (1858–1928), Paolo Troubetzkoy (1866–1938) and Rembrandt Bugatti (1884–1916)—whose oeuvres represent the various manifestations of impressionist sculpture.

-The exhibition unites outstanding sculptures by the five artists and juxtapose them with impressionist paintings, pastels, drawings, prints and photographs by Pierre Bonnard, Antoine Bourdelle, Mary Cassatt, Camille Claudel, Henri Matisse, Claude Monet, Auguste Renoir, Giovanni Segantini, John Singer Sargent and others.
-Encompassing altogether 160 works, it provides a comprehensive overview of the possibilities and challenges of impressionism in sculpture.
+The exhibition united outstanding sculptures by the five artists and juxtaposed them with impressionist paintings, pastels, drawings, prints and photographs by Pierre Bonnard, Antoine Bourdelle, Mary Cassatt, Camille Claudel, Henri Matisse, Claude Monet, Auguste Renoir, Giovanni Segantini, John Singer Sargent and others.
+Encompassing altogether 160 works, it provided a comprehensive overview of the possibilities and challenges of impressionism in sculpture.

-Curators: Alexander Eiling (Head of Modern Art, Städel Museum) and Eva Mongi-Vollmer (Curator for Special Projects, Städel Museum)
+Curators: Dr. Alexander Eiling (Head of Modern Art, Städel Museum), Dr. Eva Mongi-Vollmer (Curator for Special Projects, Städel Museum)